E min and `Never’

 About 1 in 200 boards will have E true of less than 585,000 psi.

-I have often wondered … what would this board even look like?
+I have often wondered … what would this board (piece) look like?
 The board has only about a third of the stiffness of the average for the grade and species.
 Is it falling apart?
 Rotted?
 A huge knot?
-Or wane?
-Some other huge defect?
+Or huge amount of wane?
+Some other series defect(s)?
 Would it even make it onto the grading table?
 Maybe?
 Would it make it off the other end?

-So, and interestingly, you’re more likely to run into a sawn piece of lumber that has an actual E equal to or less than Emin, contrast to, say, a more-controlled piece of lumber, like glulam … because of the COVE.
-So, while we would `never’ run into a glulam beam with actual E less than Emin, we might with sawn lumber.
+So, we’re more likely to run into a sawn piece of lumber that has an actual E equal to or less than Emin, contrast to, say, a more-controlled wood product, like glulam … because of the COVE.
+While we would essentially `never’ run into a glulam beam with and E actual of Emin, we might very well … with sawn lumber.